aquasecurity/starboard/docs/operator/troubleshooting.md

 kubectl logs deployment/starboard-operator -n starboard-system
 ```

-If this is the case, the Starboard Operator likley does not have the right configurations to access your resource.
+If this is the case, the Starboard Operator likely does not have the right configurations to access your resource.

-## Operator does not create VulnerabilityReports
+## Operator does not Create VulnerabilityReports

 VulnerabilityReports are owned and controlled by the immediate Kubernetes workload.
-Every VulnerabilityReport of a pod is thus, linked to a [replicaset.](./index.md) In case the Starboard Operator does not create a VulnerabilityReport for your workloads, it could be that it is not monitoring the namespace that your workloads are running on.
+Every VulnerabilityReport of a pod is thus, linked to a [ReplicaSet.](./index.md) In case the Starboard Operator does not create a VulnerabilityReport for your workloads, it could be that it is not monitoring the namespace that your workloads are running on.

 An easy way to check this is by looking for the `ClusterRoleBinding` for the Starboard Operator: